fbpx

 As part of the visit, perhaps you’ll enjoy having a game of cards, listen to music, play a board game, take a short walk outside, help to write letters, reminisce, or simply have a chat and a cuppa.

-The CVS volunteers are asked to visit at least once a fortnight and spend time doing what they both enjoy.
+The ACVVS volunteers are asked to visit at least once a fortnight and spend time doing what they both enjoy.

 This week for National Volunteer Week and every week, IMPACT gives its thanks to all those who volunteer to help improve the lives of fellow community members.

-For more information about IMPACT’s CVS program visit www.impact.org.au or phone 4153 4233.
+For more information about IMPACT’s ACVVS program visit www.impact.org.au or phone 4153 4233.

-If you’re looking for a place to start on that New Year’s resolution or desire to give back to the community, IMPACT Community Services’ Community Visitors Scheme is here for 2022.
+If you’re looking for a place to start on that New Year’s resolution or desire to give back to the community, IMPACT Community Services’ AGED CARE VOLUNTEER VISITORS SCHEME (formerly Community Visitor's Scheme ) is here for 2022.

 And we’re looking for more volunteers to join our dedicated team.

-The CVS is a friendship program linking volunteer visitors with people who are isolated at home or live in aged care facilities throughout the Bundaberg and Burnett regions.
+The ACVVS is a friendship program linking volunteer visitors with people who are isolated at home or live in aged care facilities throughout the Bundaberg and Burnett regions.

-For CVS coordinator Heather Hinsbey, the world of volunteering is among her passions rather than simply a job.
+For ACVVS coordinator Heather Hinsbey, the world of volunteering is among her passions rather than simply a job.

 Not long after her mother passed away, Heather started volunteering too.